Cynthia A. Bergman, MD

 Combined-Modality Therapy for Gynecologic Cancers; Minimally invasive surgery; Wellness support

-One reason I chose to work at Fox Chase is because we have the best tools available to accurately assess complex gynecologic conditions.
-As a multispecialty center, we can handle unexpected findings as well.
-And, we have the latest technology to perform surgery.
+One reason I chose to work at Fox Chase is because we have the best tools available to accurately assess and treatcomplex gynecologic conditions.
+We have the latest technology to perform surgery, and as a multispecialty center, we can handle unexpected findings as well.
 This results in better outcomes for my patients.

 Follow on Twitter: @FCCCSurgOnc